highcharts/node-export-server/README.md

 This is useful to e.g. upgrade to the latest HC version without downtime.

+IMPORTANT NOTE:

+This is not possible when using the Highcharts dependency package directly (by setting the `useNpm` true).

 # Node.js Module

 Finally, the Export Server can also be used as a Node.js module to simplify integrations: